Zack Greinke: Los Angeles Dodgers (2013–2015)

 Greinke agreed to a six-year free agent contract with the Los Angeles Dodgers worth $147 million, on December 8, 2012.
 The deal, which was finalized on December 10, was the largest ever for a right-handed pitcher at the time it was signed.
 It was surpassed a year later by Félix Hernández's seven-year, $175 million contract extension with the Seattle Mariners.
-Greinke later claimed that he chose the Dodgers over the Texas Rangers, who also were pursuing him, primarily because they offered more money.
+Greinke later explained that he chose the Dodgers over the Texas Rangers, who also were pursuing him, primarily because they offered more money.

 On April 11, 2013, Greinke fractured his left collarbone in a brawl with Carlos Quentin of the San Diego Padres after Quentin was hit by an inside pitch and charged the mound.
 He was placed on the disabled list and it was revealed that he would require surgery, which was performed on April 13.
 It was estimated that he would miss eight weeks of the season.
 However, he returned to action on May 10 when he pitched in a rehab game for the Class-A Rancho Cucamonga Quakes.
-He returned to the Dodgers on May 15.
+He returned to the Dodgers on May 15, tossing 5 1/3 innings of one-run ball and striking out four to earn the win.

 On June 11, 2013, Greinke was hit in the head and neck area by Arizona Diamondbacks pitcher Ian Kennedy, leading to a bench-clearing brawl.
 Because Greinke did not participate in the brawl, he was unaffected.

 Greinke picked up his 100th career win on August 5, 2013, against the St. Louis Cardinals.
 He was 5–0 with a 1.23 ERA during the month of August and was selected as National League Pitcher of the Month.
 Greinke finished his first season with the Dodgers with a 15–4 record and 2.63 ERA in 28 starts.
 He also batted .328, the highest batting average for a Dodgers pitcher since Orel Hershiser in the 1993 season.
 He was awarded with the Silver Slugger Award as the best hitting pitcher in the National League.

 Greinke began the 2014 season by setting an MLB record with 22 straight starts (dating back to July 2013) where he allowed two or fewer earned runs.
 He was selected to the National League squad at the 2014 Major League Baseball All-Star Game and finished the season with a 17–8 record and a 2.71 ERA in 32 starts, the highest win total in his career.
 He won the Gold Glove Award as the best fielding pitcher in the National League.